esa/pagmo2-paper/paper.md

 have no additional help to approach linear programming tasks.

-Given the generic form used to represent a problem, `pagmo` is suitable to solve a broad range of optimization problems, ranging from single and multiobjective problems to box-bounded and non linearly constrained problems to stochastic problems to continuous, integer and mixed integer problems.
+Given the generic form used to represent a problem, `pagmo` is suitable to solve a broad range of optimization problems, ranging from single and multiobjective problems to box-bounded and nonlinearly constrained problems to stochastic problems to continuous, integer and mixed integer problems.

 # The pagmo jargon
 The discussion on the relation between artificial evolution and mathematical optimization is an